rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 -   **Persistent, Personal**: A computer running a virtual environment that remains the same for every sign in.

--   **Stateful**: For this document, implies that user integrations are persisted between sessions and a user environment management technology is used in conjunction with non-persistent RDSH or VDI.
+-   **Stateful**: For this document, implies that user integrations are persisted between sessions and a user environment management technology is used with non-persistent RDSH or VDI.

 -   **Stateless**: Represents a scenario when no user state is persisted between sessions.